 Scottish Blackface Ewes and Lambs

 In March 2017, our blackface sheep lambed and we got our first Scottish Blackface lambs!
 By April 2017, we got 15 lambs from our Blackface Sheep.
 Bachlaw introduced their first herd of Scottish Blackface Sheep to their smallholding in October 2016 from Lanarkshire.
-A total of 11 sheep landed at Upper Seaview.
+A total of 11 sheep arrived at Upper Seaview.
 The clear majority of blackface sheep live in Scotland.
 They can survive, adapt and fit into any farming situation.
 These are their key qualities in the farming life.
 They have changed over the years due to climate, grazing quality and environment, bringing all this to their advantage.
 Blackface ewes and lambs mostly have horns, have a black or black and white face and legs.

-The History of Suffolk Sheep
+The history of Suffolk sheep –

 Belted Galloway Cows